- Explore Opportunities

 - Impact Stories

-Youth Dialogue and the European Youth Goals
+Youth Participation and the European Youth Goals

 The 11 Goals which emerged cover a diverse range of thematic areas such as connecting young people to the EU, mental health and wellbeing, gender equality, rural youth and quality employment.
 The Goals represent the concerns and issues of priority for young people from across Europe.
 50,000 young people, including young people from Ireland, participated in a collaborative consultation with policy makers.
 You can read more or watch our videos to discover Youth Dialogue and the European Youth Goals in more detail.